Purdue-ACM-SIGAPP/PurdueLaundry-android/README.md

 Everything is uncommented and undocumented for right now.
 I will go back and comment/document everything once I get an initial build out.

 Part of the [Official Purdue App](https://github.com/purdue-acm-sigapp/Purdue) for Android.

+The Purdue Laundry package is simply here for backup purposes and is not used in any way.